Airline alliance improvements for business travelers often mean worse service for vacation fliers.

 The alliance benefits are few for hoi polloi travelers who are intent on saving money and choosing low-cost connecting flights.

-• Passengers can no longer get a single boarding pass for flights across alliances.
+- Passengers can no longer get a single boarding pass for flights across all alliance partners.

-• Travelers can no longer check bags across alliance airlines.
+- Travelers can no longer check bags across alliance partner airlines.
 This means, for instance, baggage checked with Delta Air Lines cannot be transferred to Lufthansa or British Airways.

 The interline system is not broken.
 It is being dismantled to strengthen alliances.

 The growth of airline alliances and their anti-competitive activities must be purged from our aviation marketplace.
-However, the Department of Transportation (DOT) that controls these monopolistic arrangements seems unconcerned for the average traveler.
+However, the Department of Transportation (DOT), which controls these monopolistic arrangements, seems unconcerned about the average traveler.
 Alliance rules can make flights cost more, not less.

 Featured photo by Jordan Sanchez on Unsplash